netbox-community/netbox-operator/README.md

 - run `kubectl port-forward deploy/netbox 8080:8080 -n default`
 - go to your favorite browser and type in `localhost:8080`, with the username `admin` and password `admin`, you will be able to access the local NetBox instance running in the kind cluster

-### Running the Operator locally and Netbox on a local kind cluster
+### Running the NetBox-Operator locally and Netbox on a local kind cluster

 Follow the instructions to bring up a locally running kind cluster, with NetBox running within it but NetBox Operator running on your local machine: